Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW1-partition.md

 > Do not run the same command twice unless specified.
 >
 > Do not run all commands at once, execute them in order!
 >
+> follow step by step guide, don't jump or skip any steps
+>
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!
 >